-These polices have been adopted in order to enable the Law Library to fulfill its mission to provide the most comprehensive access to our resources by all patrons, to provide an atmosphere conducive to studying, and to protect and maintain our collections.
-Violation of Law Library policies by current Faulkner Law students may be considered an Honor Code offense.
-Patrons who violate these policies may be subject to disciplinary action, including loss of Law Library privileges, referral to the Honor Court, and/or civil or criminal penalties.
+These polices have been adopted in order to enable the Jones Law Library to fulfill its mission to provide the most comprehensive access to our resources by all patrons, to provide an atmosphere conducive to studying, and to protect and maintain our collections.
+Violation of library policies by current Jones School of Law students may be considered an Honor Code offense.
+Students who violate these policies may be subject to disciplinary action, including loss of Library privileges, referral to the Honor Court, and/or civil or criminal penalties.